 World Cup is coming up this week – highly anticipated by some, dreaded by others and the rest not being bovvered.

-I include myself to this third category and can’t see the appeal except from cheering for your own country, which is not that different to having personal likes and dislikes for Eurovision Song Contest.
+I include myself to this third category and can’t see the appeal except for cheering for your own country, which is not that different from having personal likes and dislikes for the Eurovision Song Contest.

 But this lady might disagree – Amy Vergnés, a football enthusiast and a friendly heart behind the ample chest.

 - Hello Amy, what is it about football that you find so exciting?